ghasshee/pen/README.md

 ## Deploy a contract on Geth

 If you successfully compile it with the above command,
-    you will find the following instruction on stdIO .
+    you will find the following instruction which is displayed on STD I/O .

 As mentioned there, please type;